Skip to main content

 Popular posts from this blog

-Two new o-books are coming this fall!
-Confident Orienteering: A Systematic Approach to Minimising Errors Book 1: Fundamentals was released in October 2023 and has already been translated into 7 languages , alongside the original English version.
-It had 8 chapters and 140 pages , and I’m still amazed at how warmly it was received by orienteers all over the world. ๐ŸŒ As we continued working on the next part of this complete practical guide , it became clear the project had grown into something massive — not least because of the huge number of examples and illustrations included throughout (they are about 250).
-At this stage, we’re leaning towards splitting the material into two logical volumes to make it easier for readers to absorb step by step.
-This isn’t a final decision yet, and even the titles below are working titles – but right now, this feels like the most reader-friendly approach: ๐Ÿ“– Book 2 (working title): Planning Reliable Routes – how to design routes that accoun...
+New O-Book Coming This Fall!
+Confident Orienteering: A Systematic Approach to Minimising Errors Book 1: Fundamentals was released in October 2023 and has already been translated into seven languages , alongside the original English edition.
+With 8 chapters and 140 pages, it introduced the core concepts of the author's navigation system — and I’m still amazed at how warmly it was received by orienteers around the world. ๐ŸŒ As we continued working on the next part of this practical guide, it became clear that the project had grown into something much bigger — not least because of the sheer number of examples and illustrations included throughout (around 250 in total!).
+To make the material easier to absorb, we’re now leaning towards splitting it into two volumes , each with its own clear focus.
+This isn’t a final decision yet, and even the titles below are working titles — but right now, this structure feels like the most reader-friendly option: ๐Ÿ“– Book 2 (working title...

 Book 2 Nears the Finish Line